FAQs

 - What education and/or training do you have that relates to your work?

-I’ve been working with dogs for over 7 years in both professional and volunteer capacities, focusing on obedience, manners, reactivity, and aggression.
-I attended the Tom Rose School for Dog Trainers, one of the most respected professional training programs in the country.
-I believe it’s essential to be an educator of people first, and dogs second.
-My goal is to teach you how to understand your dog, communicate clearly, and create structure that supports long-term success.
-My approach is balanced—I use food rewards and leash corrections to build trust and accountability in a way that makes sense to both you and your dog.
-Ongoing mentorship and continuing education are a priority in my work.
-I’m currently preparing to submit my portfolio for professional certification with the International Association of Canine Professionals (IACP) in June 2025 and plan to join both the IACP and the National Association of Dog Obedience Instructors (NAODI) this year.
+I’ve been working with dogs for over seven years in both professional and volunteer capacities, with a strong focus on obedience, manners, reactivity, and aggression.
+I attended the Tom Rose School for Dog Trainers, one of the most respected professional training programs in the country, where I gained hands-on experience with pet manners, working dogs, and complex behavior cases.
+I believe effective training begins with educating people first and dogs second.
+My goal is to help you understand your dog’s motivations, communicate clearly, and build structure that supports long-term behavioral success.
+My approach is balanced, combining food rewards, leash guidance, and clear communication to create trust, consistency, and accountability in a way that feels fair and practical for both dog and owner.
+Continuing education and mentorship are a core part of my work.
+I am a member of the International Association for Canine Professionals.
+I routinely study modern behavior science, aggression rehabilitation, canine communication, stress management, and fulfillment-based training to stay current and provide the safest, most effective training possible.
+I work with well recognized dog trainers in case study mentorship and take continuing education certificates.